AlphxByte/Graphly/README.md

 - **name** is used for the unique name to identify the ui element.
 - **settings** settings for the ui element (see **UIElementSettings**).

+This function returns a pointer to the added element if it was added otherwise nullptr if the function failed to add the element.

 **DeleteUIElement** functions:
 ```cpp
 bool DeleteUIElement(std::string_view name); (1)